TOGETHER LET US MAKE A PEACEFUL FUTURE

-St. Francis of Assisi School was opened in 1909 and is staffed by the Sisters of Saint Joseph and dedicated lay educators.
-SFAS was accredited by the Middle States Association of Colleges and Schools in 2003 and reaccredited in 2010.
+St. Francis of Assisi is a Catholic parochial school of the Diocese of Brooklyn for students in Pre-Kindergarten through 8th grade.
+Our school is associated with St. Francis of Assisi / St. Blaise Parish.
+The school, which opened in 1909, is staffed by the Sisters of Saint Joseph and dedicated lay educators.
+SFA is accredited by the Middle States Association of Colleges and Schools.
+We joyfully celebrated our 100th Anniversary in 2009.

-The academy is located in the Prospect/Lefferts Garden section of Brooklyn.
+Our school is located in the East Flatbush section of Brooklyn.
 The first school building, located on Maple Street, was constructed in 1909 and is now the Parish Center and Chapel.
 The current school building, located on Lincoln Road, was constructed in 1937.
 The building is well maintained with 15 classrooms, a technology lab, an art room, a library, 5 offices, two bookrooms, a faculty room and a large auditorium/gymnasium.

-Students represent all levels of ability, both academically and socially.
+Students represent all levels of ability, both academically and socially, and exhibit positive interpersonal relationships and care for one another.
 The school community strives to work together to nurture students who are cooperative, compassionate, kind-hearted, good-natured, respectful and responsible.

 As educators, we seek to provide our students with an excellent religious and academic education.
 We believe that the intellectual, affective, social and physical spheres are woven together in the fabric of the whole person.
 Through an integrated curriculum, cooperative learning, peace education, and community service, we strive to develop the skills, abilities, talents and attitudes, which will enable our students to become caring, competent individuals with a sense of reverence for Earth and all its inhabitants.